 Our cardiovascular surgeons specialize in robotic-assisted and minimally invasive cardiac surgeries to treat heart valve disease.
 We offer:

-- Robotic-assisted mitral valve repair: Your physician repairs a leaky mitral valve using a small camera and instruments inserted through small incisions between the ribs.
-Learn more about robotic heart surgery.
+Your physician repairs a leaky mitral valve using a small camera and instruments inserted through small incisions between the ribs.
+Learn more about robotic heart surgery for mitral valve repair.

 We offer pre-procedural appointments and follow-up care at the AHN Heart Valve Clinic located within the AHN Cardiovascular Institute at Allegheny General Hospital.